-- Wash your hands and the utensils used then enjoy!
-You can put ice-cubes if you desire!
+- Wash your hands and the utensils used, then enjoy!
+You can put in ice cubes if you desire!
 Or just refrigerate to cool for a few minutes.

-is quite easy if you’re using a juicer.
-Just cut the ginger knobs into half or slices then place them into the juicer and it will do the rest.
+It is quite easy if you’re using a juicer.
+Just cut the ginger knobs into half or slices, then place them into the juicer, and it will do the rest.

 How To Drink Ginger Juice?

 Dilute ginger juice with water or coconut water, sweeten to taste.
-You can warm your juice up and drink as a tea or serve with ice and drink cold.
+You can warm your juice up and drink it as tea or serve it with ice and drink it cold.

 How To Store Ginger Juice?

-You’ve probably wondered what’s the hype about ginger?
+You’ve probably wondered what the hype about ginger is?
 Well, ginger has many nutrients and compounds that are good for your body’s health.
 These include gingerol, iron, macronutrients (carbohydrate, protein, and fat), magnesium, phosphorus, potassium, Vitamin B2 (Riboflavin), Vitamin B3 (Niacin), Vitamin B6 (Pyridoxine), Vitamin B9 (Folate), Vitamin C (Ascorbic acid) and zinc.
-Read More.

 By drinking ginger juice, you may find that it:

-- Reduces high blood sugar (hyperglycemia)– The gingerol, magnesium, and other compounds help to regulate the amount of insulin in the blood.
+Ginger is well-known for its ability to lower blood sugar levels naturally.
+The gingerol, magnesium, and other compounds help regulate the amount of insulin in the blood.